dusty-nv/jetson-inference/docs/imagenet-example.md

 target_link_libraries(my-recognition jetson-inference)
 ```

-You can use this as a template for compiling your own projects that use the `jetson-inference` library.
+In the future you can use this CMakeLists as a template for compiling your own projects that use the `jetson-inference` library.
 The most relevant bits are:

-*  Pull in the `jetson-inference` and `jetson-utils` project:
+*  Pull in the `jetson-utils` and `jetson-inference` projects:
      ``` cmake
 		find_package(jetson-utils)
 		find_package(jetson-inference)